Rswcf/DataStructureAndAlgorithms/README.md

 ### 2.2.2 Queues based on Arrays

 1. In queues which are based on arrays , the `maxSize` is the maximum capacity of the queue .
-2. Since the output and input of the queue are handled from the front and back respectively, two variables `front` and `rear` are needed to record the index of the front and back respectively, `front` will change with the data output and `rear` will change with the data input.
+2. Since the output and input of the queue are handled from the front and back respectively, two pointers `front` and `rear` are needed to record the index of the front and back respectively, `front` will change with the data output and `rear` will change with the data input.
 3. The process to put data into a queue is called `addQueue`, and the processing of `addQueue` requires two steps: